Syte1/Syte1/README.md

 <img src=https://img.shields.io/badge/linkedin-%231E77B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white alt=linkedin/>
 </a>

-### Glad to see you here!
+### Hi there!
-I'm Belal Evan Kourkmas, a software developer from Vancouver, BC, with experience in a variety of programming languages and frameworks, including Python, Java, JavaScript, C, HTML/CSS, Django, REST, React, MongoDB, Node.js, Express, JavaFX, and FXGL.
+I'm Belal Evan Kourkmas, a software developer from Vancouver, BC, with 3 years of professional experience and 4 years of educational experience.

-I'm currently completing my final term in BCIT's Computer Systems Technology program, specializing in Cloud, and will graduate in December 2023.
+I've graduated from BCIT's Computer Systems Technology program where I received the equivalent education to a Bachelors.

-At Clarius Mobile Health, I worked on back-end development of a cloud platform using Python (Django REST Framework) and JavaScript with Docker and various other services.
-During my time there, I resolved 1500+ wemake-python-styleguide violations to streamline code review processes, implemented unit tests, and fixed features for the front and back end to ensure data validation and prevent potential client issues.
-I'm also experienced in teaching, having worked as a TA and marker for a programming course at BCIT.
+I have experience working with many different languages and technologies, along with many chances to create projects in groups.

 My passion for technology, improvement, and problem-solving drives me to constantly work on new projects and enhance my skills.

-Feel free to check out my projects here or by visiting my portfolio at [Syte1.github.io](https://syte1.github.io/) (Videos included).
+Feel free to check out my projects by visiting my portfolio at [Syte1.github.io](https://syte1.github.io/) (Videos included).
 If you have any questions or would like to connect, please feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/belalk/).

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on an AWS React.js / Express.js app Anon Images https://belalk.xyz
+- 🔭 I'm currently creating a containerized and scalable shop-front with MedusaJS, which uses Next.js/React and PostgreSQL

-- 🌱 I’m currently learning React, TypeScript, and Cloud
+- 🌱 I'm currently learning more about React and React Redux with a Udemy course "Modern React with Redux [2023 Update]" by Stephen Grider

 - ❓ Ask me about anything related to Python; it's my favorite language.